Francisco de Paula Santander: Early life (1792-1810)

-Santander was born in Villa del Rosario, not far from Cúcuta, on April 2, 1792.
-His parents were Juan Agustín Santander Colmenares who was governor of the rural province of San Faustino de los Ríos as well as a cocoa grower, and his mother; Manuela Antonia de Omaña Rodríguez.
+Francisco José de Paula Santander y Omaña was born in Villa del Rosario, in the Pamplona Province of the Viceroyalty of New Granada not far from Cúcuta, on April 2, 1792.
+11 days later on April 13 he was baptized at the Santa Ana chapel in Villa del Rosario.
+His parents were Juan Agustín Santander Colmenares who was governor of the rural town of San Faustino de los Ríos as well as a cocoa and coffee plant grower, his mother; Antonia Manuela de Omaña Rodríguez.
 Both were descendants of aristocratic Spanish families who had settled in the New Kingdom of Granada.
-He was a freemason.
-He died due to gallstones in Santa Fe de Bogotá, Cundinamarca, on March 6, 1840.
+The couple had two children before Santander, a boy Pedro José and a girl Josefa Teresa who died in their infancy.
+2 years after Santander was born the couple had another girl Josefa Dolores.
+Santander grew up in a family that was both socially and economically privileged and that had a large influence in the region where he was born through the ownership of various haciendas and properties.